How to Get Roaches Out of Your Dishwasher

 #3 – Regular Kitchen Cleaning

-Just add one small chore at the end of every meal, and that is to wipe down everything after its use.
+Just add one small chore at the end of every meal, and that is to rinse and wipe down everything after its use in the kitchen sink.
 This will help you maintain the cleanliness of your kitchen, but it will also cut off many of the food resources for the roaches.

 However, roaches can survive a longer time without food than most people think.